WILLAM DELBERT GANN

 Contemporary accounts indicate Gann's war forecast was recognized after the fact, suggesting he successfully applied his cycle analysis to global events as well as markets.
 (It's worth noting Gann believed major wars and market panics were also cyclical; he often linked conflict cycles to economic cycles in his writings.)

-1929 Stock Market Crash: Perhaps Gann’s most famous financial call was for the great Crash of 1929.
-In late 1928, he issued an annual forecast (through his subscription **“Supply and Demand” newsletter) that outlined a major top in 1929.
-According to reports, Gann predicted the market would continue to rally to early April 1929, then suffer a sharp spring setback, resume rising to record highs by late summer (early September 1929), and afterward “the biggest stock market crash in history” would follow
+Perhaps Gann's most famous financial call was for the great Crash of 1929.
+In late 1928, he issued an annual forecast (through his subscription "Supply and Demand" newsletter) that outlined a major top in 1929.
+According to reports, Gann predicted the market would continue to rally to early April 1929, then suffer a sharp spring setback, resume rising to record highs by late summer (early September 1929), and afterward "the biggest stock market crash in history" would follow.

 His correct anticipation of 1929's pivotal turns solidified his reputation as an elite forecaster.